webrtc-security/webrtc-security.github.io/index.md

 <h3 id="3.2.">3.2.
 SOP: Same Origin Policy</h3>

 It is a fundamental aspect of the DOM that all webpage resources are fetched from the page's web server, whenever some or all of the page is loaded.
 Fetching of resources takes place either when a page is freshly loaded by the browser, or when a script residing on a webpage makes such a request.
-Such scripts are readily able to make HTTP requests via e.g. the XMLHttpRequest() API (INSERT HYPERLINK WIKIPEDIA), but are not permitted to make such requests to just any server they specify.
+Such scripts are readily able to make HTTP requests via e.g. the XMLHttpRequest() API, but are not permitted to make such requests to just any server they specify.
 Rather, requests have to be made to the same "origin" from where the script originated.
 An "origin" comprises of a URI scheme, hostname, and port number.
 This overall restrication is termed the "Same Origin Policy" (SOP).

 SOP forces scripts to execute in isolated sandboxes specific to their originating domain, therefore preventing pages from different origins or even iframes on the same page from exchanging information.
 Webpages and scripts from the same origin server remain unhindered in interacting with each other’s JS variables.
 As such, the origin constitutes the basic unit of web sandboxing.